bbauska/CS198.2x/README.md

 Economic principles help us to design a system so that actors are incentivized to make decisions in line with the goals of the greater good.
-We are able to **secure the future**. (e.g. block reward in Bitcoin and cost of mining to deter Sybil attacks)
+We are able to <b>secure the future</b>. (e.g. block reward in Bitcoin and cost of mining to deter Sybil attacks)

-Cryptography allows us to **secure the past** and ensure our decisions cannot be manipulated by observers (e.g. cryptographic signatures for authentication and hashes for immutability)
+Cryptography allows us to <b>secure the past</b> and ensure our decisions cannot be manipulated by observers (e.g. cryptographic signatures for authentication and hashes for immutability)

 <h3>II.
 Cryptography</h3>

-**Cryptography** aims to secure the integrity and confidentiality of information.
+<b>Cryptography</b> aims to secure the integrity and confidentiality of
+information.

 The need for cryptography is especially important in distributed systems, where unknown actors are a potential threat to the secrecy and safekeeping of information.

-**Encryption** is the process of transforming information into an unintelligible intermediary piece of information which can be transformed back into its original state with **decryption**.
-An early example of encryption was the Roman Empire’s use of the **Caesar Cipher**, in which messages are encrypted by shifting letters to the right by a previously set amount.
+<b>Encryption</b> is the process of transforming information into an
+unintelligible intermediary piece of information which can be transformed back into its original state with <b>decryption</b>.
+An early example of encryption was the Roman Empire’s use of the <b>Caesar Cipher</b>, in which messages are encrypted by shifting letters to the right by a previously set amount.

 <!------------------------------------------------------------------------------------------------>